vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/02_The_Extant_Upanisads.md

 5

 The last group of important Upanisads consists of the PraŚna, the Maitra- yaniya, and the Mandukya.
-They are in prose, but they differ essentially in every respect from the older prose Upanisads: the diction is in style much more elaborate than the early prose, and in the case of the Maitrāyaṇiya, which Max Müller wrongly believed early in date, the language is obviously closely allied to classical Sanskrit, which it follows in the introduction of greater development and complexity of style.
+They are in prose, but they differ essentially in every respect from the older prose Upanisads: the diction is in style much more elaborate than the early prose, and in the case of the Maitrāyaṇiya, which Max Mūller wrongly believed early in date, the language is obviously closely allied to classical Sanskrit, which it follows in the introduction of greater development and complexity of style.
 The order of the Upanisads in this group is certain as regards the PraŚna and Maitrayaniya," and pro- bable as regards the Maṇḍūkya.8 In philosophy they show their wide know- ledge of the earlier texts, which they freely use.
 The PraŚna is proved to be later than the Mundaka by the fact that it presupposes it and quotes it."

 With these the list of important Upanisads closes: but the manufacture of these works went on indefinitely down even to modern times.
 The later Upanisads claimed connexion with the Atharvaveda, and it is probable that the Mundaka and the PraŚna were really so connected: the others had no real bond of union, but were pleased to assume one for their own purposes.
 These Upanisads fall into four classes, according as they (1) merely develop doctrines already found in the older Upanisads; or (2) devote themselves to